-How does C-peptide test help in diagnosing diabetes?
+How does the C-peptide test help in diagnosing diabetes?

 A C-peptide test will measure the level of this peptide in your blood sample.
 Since both insulin and C-peptide are produced at the same time, the level of C-peptide in your blood can show how much insulin is being made by your pancreas.

-Occasionally, there is a condition when a person has very low blood sugar (hypoglycemia) and high insulin levels in blood, but the exact cause of this is to be analyzed.
+Occasionally, there is a condition when a person has very low blood sugar (hypoglycemia) and high insulin levels in the blood, but the exact cause of this is to be analysed.
 There are two possibilities.
-Either the person has injected too much of insulin or his pancreas is secreting too much insulin (possibly due to insulinoma: a non-cancerous tumor of pancreas).
+Either the person has injected too much insulin or his pancreas is secreting too much insulin (possibly due to insulinoma: a non-cancerous tumour of the pancreas).
 This test can also be used as a tool to resolve this problem.
-As synthetic insulin is man-made, the amount of C-peptide for it in blood will not be the same.
+As synthetic insulin is man-made, the amount of C-peptide in the blood will not be the same.
 Hence in case 1, there will be a low C-peptide level.
-But in case 2, i.e. if there is increased release of insulin from pancreas, the person will have a high level of both C-peptide and insulin in their blood sample.
+But in case 2, i.e. if there is an increased release of insulin from the pancreas, the person will have a high level of both C-peptide and insulin in their blood sample.

 The test is useful even after surgical removal of such an insulinoma.
-If the C-peptide levels are high even after the surgery, it can suggest that the tumor has returned or that the tumor has metastasized.
+If the C-peptide levels are high even after the surgery, it can suggest that the tumour has returned or that the tumour has metastasized.

-Thus, C-peptide level is a very useful tool in treatment and management diabetes, despite the fact that it has no effect on blood glucose levels.
+Thus, the C-peptide level is a very useful tool in the treatment and management of diabetes, despite the fact that it has no effect on blood glucose levels.

 Also Read: 9 Symptoms of Type 2 Diabetes